RyanS974/RyanS974/README.md

-- I'm currently pursuing a Master's of Science degree in Artificial Intelligence at U of M, with a concentration in AI and Software Engineering.
+- I just finished a Master's of Science degree in Artificial Intelligence at U of M, with a concentration in AI and Software Engineering.
   - Completed first semester (Fall 2024) courses:
     - Advanced AI
     - Machine Learning